1coderookie/KobraGoNeoInsights/docs/calibration.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Calibration
+***Note: This is WIP, so maybe come back another time as well! ;)***

 For getting high quality prints, you need to calibrate your printer.
 As there are many things being worth mentioned and I can't cover and explain all of them, I'll just talk about a few which seem to be the most crucial ones beginners might not be aware of, especially with these printers.

+I'll divide this section into two parts: the section "Printer Calibration" and "Other Calibration".
+- The section "Printer Calibration" will cover the calibration of the hardware itself.
+It's absolutely necessary that everything is set up correctly and that you take care about some specific topics to get a reliable machine.
+Please refer to the belonging sections of the chapter "Hardware" as well for further information.
+- The section "Other Calibration" will cover calibration procedures that need to be done for tuning in the printer itself, like dialing in the z-offset.

 There are many websites and YouTube guides out there to find which are already covering this wide topic of calibration, so I'd recommend to do a little research by your own.
 However, to make this journey a bit easier for you to begin with, I'll list some pages that I personally found useful in the following section.

 For further sources of information also check out the chapter ["Further Sources"](further_sources.md).